YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBBADFREEBLKCTR
 ----------------------

-DBBADFREEBLKCTR, Database xxxx free blocks counter in file header: oooo appears incorrect; should be nnnn.
+DBBADFREEBLKCTR, Database xxxx free blocks counter in file header: oooo appears incorrect, should be nnnn.
 Auto-corrected.

 Run Time Warning: This indicates that during a file extension, because they differed, YottaDB adjusted the free blocks counter (oooo) in the file header to agree with free blocks indicated by the master map (nnnn).
 Because this may indicate a master bitmap integrity error (DBMBPINCFL), check the next MUPIP INTEG carefully.